A-levels vs Btecs: which should you take?

 So you’ve spent the last 10 years or so sitting in a classroom, listening to a teacher talk at the front... are you happy to continue with the same?

 A-levels are taught in roughly the same manner, with theory being the main focus.
 There are some differences, such as classes being smaller with more of an emphasis on open discussions and independent study.

 On the other hand, with Btecs you apply the theory to actual practical projects.
 This can be refreshing, especially if you learn best by actually doing something rather than simply reading about a subject.

 How do you handle exams?

 Everyone approaches exams differently.
 Some students ace them, making up where they may have lacked the rest of the year; others struggle, whether it’s retaining all that knowledge or the intimidating exam environment itself.

-A-levels are usually assessed through end-of-year exams, with the Year 13 exams deciding everything (mostly).
-If you feel confident placing all your eggs in one basket, then go for A-levels.
+A-levels are usually assessed through end-of-year exams, with the Year 13 exams deciding everything.

-Meanwhile, Btecs are assessed regularly throughout the year through coursework and projects, as well as some externally assessed tests.
-This way, you spread out the work which shapes your final grade, relieving yourself of this all-on-one-exam-pressure.
+Meanwhile, Btecs are assessed using a mix of coursework and projects, as well as some externally assessed tests.
+The exact mix is dependent on the subject you're taking, but generally you will spread out the work which shapes your final grade, relieving yourself of this all-on-one-exam-pressure.
 Plus you can better track your progress and have an idea of your final grade as you progress.

 Read more: worried about exams?
 Check out our revision help and advice